 Then the door slammed closed.

 Once again, Goda knocked as if it had been the first time she had come up on the door, as if it hadn’t been shut twice in her face already.
-Kanna was growing frustrated herself, shifting her weight from leg to leg.
+Kanna grew frustrated herself, shifting her weight from leg to leg.

 “Don’t you think we should just leave her alone, then?” she whispered to Goda.
 “Obviously, she hates you.”